dhiway/confidex/README.md

 #### Generate **'node key'**

 In a ledger, each process is not just identified by 'IP:port', but with a specific node-key too, so IP address can change for the given process over time, but node-key is considered as the exact process w.r.to ledger.

-`cord key generate-node-key --file ./node.key`

-If you have docker:

 `docker run -i -v $(pwd):/data dhiway/cord:develop key generate-node-key --file /data/node.key`